 On July 14, 2008, I saw something on the kitchen counter that appeared to be a bran bud.
-Upon closer inspection, I discovered it was another cotton leaf-hopper nymph, like the one I found last summer.
+Upon closer inspection, I discovered it was another cotton leaf-hopper nymph, like the one I found in 2006.
 This one didn't have as much "cotton" coming out of its rear end though.

 I found this leaf-hopper in the grass on July 30, 2007.
 Unfortunately, one of its hind legs was broken and it wasn't able to hop (but it was easy to photograph).